Hvad er FN’s Global Compact?

 Can we join the initiative in other countries?

-Many local Global Compact networks are running the initiative.
+Yes, many local Global Compact networks are running the program.

 Do I have to participate in all the activities?